topkecleon/telegram-bot-bash/doc/7_develop.md

 ```

 ### Modules and Addons
-Modules live in ```modules/*.sh``` are bashbot functions factored out in seperate files, gouped by functionality.
+**Modules** live in ```modules/*.sh``` and are bashbot functions factored out in seperate files, gouped by functionality.
 Main reason for creating modules was
-to make bashbot.sh smaller and contain only initalisation and a basic set of functions.
-In addition not every functionality is needed ba every bot, so you can
+to keep 'bashbot.sh' small, while extending functionality.
+In addition not every functionality is needed by a bot, so you can
-e.g. disable inline or background processing by renaming the respective module files to 'module.sh.off'.
+disable modules by removing them, e.g. rename the respective module files to 'module.sh.off'.

-Modules must onyl use functions provieded by 'bahsbot.sh' or the module itself, no depedencies to other modules or addons must exist.
+Modules must use onyl functions provided by 'bahsbot.sh' or the module itself, no depedencies to other modules or addons must exist.
-If a module function is called from 'bashbot.sh' for whatever reason, you must test with '_is_function' or '_execute_if_function' if the
+If a module function is called from 'bashbot.sh', bashbot must work if the module is disabled, so it's madatory to use '_is_function'
-module is availible.
+or '_execute_if_function' if a module function is called.

-Addons live in ```addons/*.sh.dist``` and are disabled by default.
-To activate an addon remove the dist from filename, e.g. ```cp addons/example.sh.dist addons/example.sh```.
-Addons have to register themself to BASHBOT_EVENTS at startup, e.g. to call a function everytime a message is recieved.
+**Addons** live in ```addons/*.sh.dist``` and are disabled by default.
+To activate an addon remove the '.dist' from filename, e.g. ```cp addons/example.sh.dist addons/example.sh```.
+Addons must register themself to BASHBOT_EVENTS at startup, e.g. to call a function everytime a message is recieved.
-This is similar on how 'commands.sh' works, but imore flexible and a major difference: Addons are executed in the context of the main script,
+Registering to EVENTS is similar on how 'commands.sh' is ececuted, but more flexible and one major difference:
-while 'commands.sh' is executed as a seperate process.
+**Addons are executed in the context of the main script**, while 'commands.sh' is executed as a seperate process.

-This is why addons are time critical and must return as fast as possible and spawn every action as a seperate process or function with '&'!
+This is why event functions are time critical and must return as fast as possible.
+Spawn actions as a seperate process or function with '&', e.g.
-If you want to send out a message from aa addon use ```send_message "${CHAT[ID]}" "Message to send ..." &``` to not wait for completion, witch may take several seconds.
+send a message as respone from an addon: ```send_message "${CHAT[ID]}" "Message to send ..." &```.

-### Bashbot Events
+#### Bashbot Events
-Addons can register functions to bashbot events at startup by providing their name and a and a fucnction name per event
+Addons can register functions to bashbot events at startup by providing their name and a callback function.
-If an event occours each registered event function is called.
+If an event occours each registered function for the event is called.

-Events run in the same context as the main bashbot event loop so variables set here are persistent as long bashbot is running.
+Events run in the same context as the main bashbot loop, so variables set here are persistent as long bashbot is running.

 Note: For the same reason event function MUST return imideatly!
 Time consuming tasks must be run in background or as a subshell, e.g. "long running &"